What Is The Quantity Theory Of Money?

 Quantity Theory Of Money Explained

 The Fisher equation can easily describe the quantity theory of money.
-The value of money can be described by supply and demand of money the same as we determine the supply and demand of commodities.
+The value of money can be described by the supply and demand of money, as we determine the supply and demand of commodities.
 The quantity theory of money formula can be described by

 - M = Total amount of money in the economy.

-- V = Velocity of circulation of money i.e. how many times money gets exchanged for goods/service.
+- V = Velocity of money circulation, i.e., how many times money gets exchanged for goods/services.

 - P = general price level in the economy.